Pratt & Whitney says drive to lower F-35 costs "burned in our brain"

-WASHINGTON (Reuters) - The head of Pratt & Whitney’s military engine business said on Wednesday that driving down the cost of the F-35 fighter jet was “burned in our brain,” but cuts sparked by U.S. budget woes could slow the effort.
+WASHINGTON (Reuters) - The head of Pratt & Whitney’s military engine business said on Wednesday that driving down the cost of the F-35 fighter jet was “burned on our brains,” but said cuts sparked by budget woes could slow the effort.

 Croswell said Pratt, the United Technologies Corp (UTX.N) unit that makes the F135 engine that powers the F-35, began a “war on cost” in 2009 that was already yielding results.
 He noted that Pratt had invested heavily to cut the cost of the engine by 40 percent since the first one was delivered.